A survey on multi-player bandits: Reaching Centralized Optimal Regret

 Note that the communication regret of \sicmmab can directly be improved using a leader who gathers all the information and communicates the arms to pull to other players \citep{boursier2019}.

-As the players share their statistics altogether, \citet{boursier2018} showed that the centralized lower bound was achievable with decentralization, contradicting first intuitions.
-Their algorithm however presents an additional $MK\log(T)$ regret due to the initialization. \citet{wang2020} later improved this initialization, so that its incurred regret is only of order $K^2 M^2$.
-Their algorithm thus matches the theoretical lower bound for the homogeneous setting. \begin{theorem}[\citealt{wang2020}] \wangalgo algorithm, in the homogeneous with collision sensing setting such that $\mu_{(M)}>\mu_{(M+1)}$, has an asymptotic regret bounded as
+As the players share their statistics altogether, \citet{boursier2018} showed that the centralized lower bound was achievable with decentralization up to constant factors, contradicting first intuitions.
+Besides the initialization procedure of \sicmmab[,] \citet{wang2020} also improved the regret due to exploration.
+In particular, they proposed to elect a leader, who is the only one to explore, while other players greedily exploit the best empirical arms.
+When the set of best empirical arms changes (which only happens $\bigO{\frac{K^{\nicefrac{3}{2}}M^2}{\Delta^2}}$ times), the leader communicates to the other players the new set of best empirical arms.
+Their algorithm exactly matches the theoretical lower bound for the homogeneous setting. \begin{theorem}[\citealt{wang2020}] \wangalgo algorithm, in the homogeneous with collision sensing setting such that $\mu_{(M)}>\mu_{(M+1)}$, has an asymptotic regret bounded as

-\end{theorem} \citet{wang2020} also improved the communication regret, using a leader who is the only player to explore, and tells the other players which arms to exploit. \citet{verma2019} also proposed a similar idea.

-\citet{shi2020a} extended the \sicmmab algorithm to the no-sensing case using \textit{Z-channel coding}.
+\end{theorem} A similar leader-followers idea was also proposed by \citet{verma2019}. \citet{shi2020a} extended the \sicmmab algorithm to the no-sensing case using \textit{Z-channel coding}.
 It yet requires the knowledge of a lower bound of the arm means $\mu_{\min}$.
 Indeed, while a collision is detected in a single round with collision sensing, it can be detected with high probability in $\frac{\log(T)}{\mu_{\min}}$ rounds without sensing.
 The suboptimality gap $\Delta$ is also assumed to be known here, to fix the number of sent bits at each epoch (while $p$ bits are sent after the epoch $p$ in \sicmmab[).]